cybershujin/AI-for-Cybersecurity/Scripts/Data Aquisition/Webscraping/Step 2 BeautifulSoup.md

 str(list(soup)[1])[:800]
 print(soup.prettify()[:800])
 ```
-This allows you to see how things are nested together, you can usually see that they are separated by <div> elements
+This allows you to see how things are nested together, you can usually see that they are separated by div elements.
 If you see, for example this:
 ```
 <div class="phish" id="1186816">